A Paradigm for the Coupled-Channel Origin of Resonances: the Exotic $T_{c\bar{s}}$ in $D_{s1}(2460/2536)\to D_s\pi\pi$

-The illustrative Feynman diagrams are shown in Fig.~\ref{fig:tcspro}.
+The relevant Feynman diagrams are shown in Fig.~\ref{fig:tcspro}.
 In all cases, the $D_{s1}$ first couples with $D^*K$.
-The virtual $D^*K$ pair then converts into $D_s^+\pi^+\pi^-$ through triangle diagrams, which subsequently undergoes the rescattering through the coupled-channel $T$ matrix, represented by the box labeled $T$ in Fig.~\ref{fig:tcspro}.
-Direct transitions such as $c\bar s (P)\rightarrow c\bar s (S)+(f_0(500)\to \pi\pi)$ are OZI-suppressed~\footnote{ The $f_0(980)$ contribution is not included.
-While not OZI-suppressed, its mass lies far outside the accessible $\pi\pi$ range~\cite{ParticleDataGroup:2024cfk}, so its effect can safely be neglected.}.
-Since both $D_{s1}(2460)$ and $D_{s1}(2536)$ predominantly couple to $D^*K$, the triangle diagram mechanism naturally dominates their decays.
+The virtual $D^*K$ pair then converts into $D_s^+\pi^+\pi^-$ through triangle diagrams, which subsequently undergoes $KK-\pi\pi$ and $DK$-$D_s\pi$ coupled-channel rescattering, represented by the box labeled $T$ in Fig.~\ref{fig:tcspro}.
+Since both $D_{s1}(2460)$ and $D_{s1}(2536)$ mainly couple to $D^*K$, the triangle diagram provides the primary production mechanism for the three-body final state in both decays.
 Importantly, the $D_{s1}D^*K$ couplings used here are fixed from the pole residues of the coupled-channel $T$-matrix analysis in Ref.~\cite{Yang:2021tvc}, which simultaneously describes the spectrum of all four $P$-wave $D_{s}$ excitations together with the lattice-QCD data of the $D^{(*)}K$ system.
 Thus, the present analysis unifies the description of spectroscopy and decay, allowing the $D_s\pi\pi$ decays of both the $D_{s1}$ to be investigated within a single framework, directly linking their internal structure to the dynamics that generate the $T_{c\bar{s}}$.

 The effective $D_{s_1}\to D^*K$ vertex in $S$- and $D$-wave can be parameterized as

 where $H_{\mu\nu}(q)=\left(q_\mu q_\nu-g_{\mu \nu}q^2/4\right)$.
 Here $\epsilon_i$ and $\epsilon^{\dagger}_j$ are the polarization vectors of initial $D_{s1}$ and intermediate $D^*$, respectively. $M$ is the $D_{s1}$ mass and $q$ is the relative momentum of the $D^*K$ system.
 The couplings $g_{S,D}$ are determined from the $T$-matrix residues~\cite{Yang:2021tvc}.